 Retubing tool platform-column handler

-The tooling platform and column handler are operated remotely, from the Re-tube Control Centre.
-The handler is also fitted with a hand-held pendant for an operator to operate the column handler from atop the tooling platform.
+The tooling platform and column handler are operated remotely from the Re-tube Control Centre.
+The handler is also fitted with a hand-held pendant for an operator to operate the column handler from on top the tooling platform.